 Common newborn sleep cues include:

-Responding early often leads to smoother bedtime routines.
+Responding to these early signs often leads to smoother bedtime routines and better sleep.

 3. Teach the Difference Between Day and Night